bluesky314/MLheuristics.github.io/_posts/2019-05-12-Continual Learning.md

 title: Continual Learning
 ---

+An introduction to continal learning and overview of three recent research papers in the field.

 Sequential learning, also referred to as continual, incremental, or lifelong learning (LLL), studies the problem of learning a sequence of tasks, one at a time, without access to the training data of previous or future tasks.
 Our main objective is : How do we add new classes to a model that is already trained on some finite number of classes?